Dr Martin Dines

 About

-I am Associate Professor and Joint Head of the Department of Humanities.
+I am Associate Professor and Director of Research and Knowledge Exchange for the School of Creative and Cultural Industries.

-I lecture in twentieth-century and contemporary British and American writing at undergraduate and postgraduate level.
+I lecture in 20th-century and contemporary British and American writing at undergraduate and postgraduate levels.

-My research focuses on British and American queer writing from the 1950s to the present, and on literary engagements with space and place.
+My research focuses on literary engagements with built and 'natural' environments, and on British and American queer writing from the 1950s to the present.
 My latest book, The Literature of Suburban Change (Edinburgh University Press, 2020), explores how writers have innovated with a variety of literary forms in order to make sense of the growing complexity of the US suburbs.
-My most recent research examines literary responses to gentrification, mobility and infrastructure in 1960s and 1970s London.
+My most recent research examines literary responses to gentrification, mobility and infrastructure in late-20th-century London.

 I am chair of Kingston University's Race/Gender Matters research group.